where to get ideas for creative family portraits

 6. try a Family portrait with depth

 You can get really creative with your family portraits by intentionally separating parts of the family distance wise from the camera.
 It's often done by separating the children form the parents.
+I used a large lens aperture to intentionally have the young boy slightly out of focus.

 Separated family portraitAdd "depth" to your portrait by separating subjects